machine-intelligence-laboratory/OptimalNumberOfTopics/README.md

 Currently, only [*perplexity*](https://en.wikipedia.org/wiki/Perplexity) score in supported (which is minimized).

-The method can be invoked like this
+The method can be invoked like this:
 ```bash
 python run_search.py optimize_score perlexity \
     <path-to-vowpal-wabbit-file> \